 Dandelion tea

 Dandelion is beneficial to your liver and kidney function.
 Some experts believe that it may be capable of reducing jaundice in babies, which is an added benefit.
 Because of its antihypertensive effect, it can also aid with water retention.
 The dandelion has a significant amount of vitamin A, iron, as well as calcium.
-The leaves is beneficial to the liver and can be used to treat mild enema.
-When people speak of dandelion tea, they are usually referring to two separate drinks, both of which are harmless unless they are treated with either herbicides or pesticides.

 Rooibos tea